codemandy/ascii-converter/README.md

   - SVG export for plotter compatibility
 - Interactive preview with zoom controls
 - Drag-and-drop image upload
-- Multiple export options (TXT, SVG)
+- Multiple export options:
+  - Copy to clipboard
+  - Download as TXT
+  - Download as JPEG
+  - Download as SVG (single or dual-path for plotters)

 ## Getting Started